2017 Mustang vs 2018 MustangLast Updated June 12, 2023 | Andrew Boyle

 2017 Mustang vs 2018 Mustang Exterior

 Quite possibly the largest difference between the 2018 Mustang and 2017 Mustang is the styling changes to the front fascia.
 The 2018 Mustang features an entirely new hood, front fenders, front bumper cover, upper and lower grille, and headlights.
 As with almost any refresh or body style change, many Mustang lovers weren’t fond of the changes, but as the ‘18 began to hit the streets and car shows across the country, many have fallen for the pony car’s new face.

 You’ll also see a few new colors that have been added to the rainbow of colors offered for the Ford Mustang.
-New for 2018, the Mustang will be offered in Kona Blue, Orange Fury Metallic Tri-Coat and Royal Crimson Metallic Tinted Clear Coat.
+New Mustang Colors for 2018 include: Kona Blue, Orange Fury Metallic Tri-Coat and Royal Crimson Metallic Tinted Clear Coat.
 Ford will, unfortunately, be dropping Grabber Blue and White Platinum off the list.

 2017 Mustang vs 2018 Mustang Interior

 Perhaps the most notable difference when it comes to the 2018 Mustang’s interior is the optional 12-inch full LCD instrument cluster display.
 This opens up many doors to help improve user experiences such as cool burnout visualizations for the Line Lock feature which is now standard on both the EcoBoost and GT!
 This upgraded 12” instrument cluster display will also allow for different gauge layouts.
 For example, you could have a gauge layout dedicated to those long road trips focused on engine efficiency, and another one displaying engine temperature, oil temperature, and coolant temperature for track days!